JonathanFrias/cop4710-sequel/README.md

 are some standard-ish software patterns to help us solve this problem.

-We will define some **interfaces** for each other.
-Remember in data structure how we talked about interfaces, and how they're basically *contracts*.
-Well we can make *contracts* with each other as to what kind of code we will write!
+We will define some common **functions** (using a header file) for each other and treat them like *contracts*.
+These *contracts* with each other are for to what kind of code we will write!
 This is awesome, because we know what the method names will be and what they will return.
-It helps keep the madness to a minimum.
+Keep the madness to a minimum.

 ## Proposed Workflow